anabuquerin/anaBuquerin/README.md

 ### Hi there 👋
-I am a product Designer Currently based in Madrid
+I am a product Designer Currently based in Madrid,
 My skills in programming include HTML, CSS, JAVASCRIPT AND PHP

 here is my CV